vroger11/pre-commit-action/README.md

 This action is a fork of pre-commit/action.
-It is designed to add some new features of pre-commit.ci and maintain the action.
+It is designed to add some new features of pre-commit.ci (such as `skip` behavior) and maintain the action (as much as possible, PR are welcome!).
 Generally you want to use [pre-commit.ci] which is faster and has more features.

 [pre-commit.ci]: https://pre-commit.ci